 That is how I discovered the Hashbrown Omelette!
 Tanya, one of our hometown ladies, posted a photo!
 She made close to dozen, wasn’t it Tanya?
 Hashbrown Omelettes for her family the morning of the St. Patrick’s day parade.
 When someone is making that many of something, well, you know it’s a labor of love.
 You know it’s something so fantastic that everyone is clamoring for them.
 And Tanya, it seems, wasn’t going to let anyone go without!
 (Small towns = Big hearts.)

-I had a few worries, all which proved to be of no consequence.
-The recipe is easy, quick and no fail!
+I had a few worries about making Hashbrown Omelettes, all of which proved to be of no consequence.
+The recipe is easy, quick and no-fail!
 It always helps to get a recipe from an expert – they guide you through any potential pitfalls.
 Here’s what I wondered about:

 - Would I burn the bottom?
 No, the hashbrown layer is spread thinly, and I had no problem cooking them through to perfection w/o any issues.

 - Would the hashbrown crack and ooze and would I be able to turn it?
 No problem, here, either!
-It was much easier than a standard omelette to turn!
+It was much easier than a standard omelet to turn!

 - Would they take a long time?
 Surprisingly quick, I turned out several in no time at all!
 The lid idea is genius and speeds things along!

-While I wanted to try them because they looked so fantastic, it turns out they’re frugal as well.
+While I wanted to try Hashbrown Omelettes because they looked & sounded so fantastic, it turns out they’re frugal as well.
 Bonus!
 Tanya (and I) used a grated potato, which she notes everyone likes best, but she said 3/4 cups of frozen hashbrowns will work, too.